Version: February 1st, 2023

 10.8 Provisions which by their nature are intended to survive termination of the Agreement shall continue to apply after the end of the Agreement, including, but not limited to, the provisions of clauses 5 (Warranty and Indemnification), 6 (Confidentiality and Publicity), 7 (Intellectual Property), 8 (Liability), 9 (Force Majeure), 10 (Duration, suspension, and termination of the Agreement), 12 (Applicable Law and disputes) of the Agreement.

-11.1 The Agreement may not be assigned by either Party without the written consent of the other Party, in whole or in part, such consent not to be unreasonably withheld; provided, however, that either Party may assign the Agreement without prior notice or permission to any of its affiliates or to a third party that succeeds all or substantially all of its business and assets relating to the subject matter of the Agreement, whether by merger, acquisition, sale of a majority of its equity, sale of substantially all of its assets, or a similar transaction.
+11.1 The Agreement may not be assigned by either Party without the written consent of the other Party, in whole or in part, such consent not to be unreasonably withheld; provided, however, that either Party may assign the Agreement, in whole or in part, without prior notice or permission to; (i) any of its affiliates or to a third party that succeeds all or substantially all of its business and assets relating to the subject matter of the Agreement, whether by merger, acquisition, sale of a majority of its equity, sale of substantially all of its assets, or a similar transaction; or (ii) to a financial institution in the event of an assignment of receivables.
 Any prohibited assignment shall be null and void.
 Subject to the foregoing, the Agreement shall be binding upon and shall inure to the benefit of the successors and permitted assigns.

 12.1 The Agreement (and any matters arising from or related hereto), shall be governed by and construed in accordance with the laws of the applicable state or country as defined in the Governing Law and Dispute Terms , without regard to conflicts of laws and principles that would cause the laws of another jurisdiction to apply.
 The Parties hereby expressly agree that the United Nations Convention on Contracts for the International Sale of Goods will not apply.